StetHD/billiards-at-nyu/README.md

 which should simplify building the CSS framework for the site.
 I will likely be using Sass for this, as it has a pretty simple and well documented API.

-- Relational Database - neo4j (3 points)
+- Relational Database - neo4j (3 points - possibly 4 for complexity?)

 Mongodb stores records as 'documents' in collections, which are not inherently connected to each other throughout connections; it is possible to store ids to